 For purposes of this Agreement, "Omitting Prospectus" means any written advertisement used with the written consent of the Fund in the public offering of the Shares and filed with the Commission pursuant to Rule 482 of the Rules and Regulations ("Rule 482").
-"Time of Sale Prospectus" means, as of the Applicable Time (as defined below), the Preliminary Prospectus, together with the information set forth on Schedule II hereto (which information the Underwriters have informed the Fund is being conveyed orally by the Underwriters to prospective purchasers at or prior to the Underwriters' confirmation of sales of the Shares in the offering).
-As used herein, the terms "Registration Statement," "Preliminary Prospectus," "Time of Sale Prospectus" and "Prospectus" shall include the documents, if any, incorporated by reference therein.
+"Time of Sale Prospectus" means, as of the Applicable Time (as defined below), the Base Prospectus, as supplemented by the Preliminary Prospectus Supplement, together with the information set forth on Schedule II hereto (which information the Underwriters have informed the Fund is being conveyed orally by the Underwriters to prospective purchasers at or prior to the Underwriters' confirmation of sales of the Shares in the offering).
+As used herein, the terms "Registration Statement," "Base Prospectus," "Preliminary Prospectus Supplement," "Preliminary Prospectus Supplement" and "Prospectus" shall include the documents, if any, incorporated by reference therein.

-"Applicable Time" means [·] P.M.
+"Applicable Time" means [·] [P.M.]
 (Eastern Time) on [·], 2012 or such other time as agreed by the Fund and the Representative.